Liposuction Surgery

 The best way you can protect yourself and your health is to learn as much as you can about liposuction.
 Consulting your registered plastic surgeon at Clinic 360 (and being totally honest with them about your medical history) will also ensure that liposuction is in fact the procedure for you.
 Your surgeon will help you find the safest procedure that best suits your needs.

-Due to the lingering effects of the anaesthetic, it is highly recommended that you arrange ahead of time to have a friend or family member come drive you home following surgery.
+You would need to arrange ahead of time to have a friend or family member drive you home following surgery.

 Will I be hurting after liposuction surgery?